 - I am abroad and I have concerns about the impact of Covid-19 on my situation where I live, who can I contact?
 Contact the Department of Foreign Affairs’ helpline +353 1 6131733.
 For further support you can contact your nearest Embassy or Consulate, and there are also Irish emigrant support organisations all over the world that may be able to assist you.

 - I am returning to Ireland soon, what must I do when I arrive?
 It is now a legal requirement to have proof of a negative PCR test carried out within 72 hours before arrival.
 You may also have to complete a 14 day mandatory quarantine at a designated facility on arrival from high risk countries.
 See the Gov.ie for up to date information on this.
 You must also complete a public health passenger locator form on arrival, which is to help with contact tracing.
 Fines of €2,500 or six months in prison are enforced for failure to complete the form.
 You will be asked to restrict your movements for 14 days.
 Onward travel by car or public transport to your home or where you will be staying in Ireland is permitted.
 It is now mandatory to wear a face covering on public transport.
-Travel throughout Ireland is dependent on the current level of restrictions in place.
+Daily travel throughout Ireland is dependent on the current level of restrictions in place.
 If you start to feel ill or develop Covid-19 symptoms, you should self-isolate and call a doctor who will refer you for a Covid-19 test.

 - How do I self-isolate if I develop symptoms at home with my family/friends?
 Behave as if you have the virus if you have symptoms.
 The HSE has listed health guidelines to follow for self-isolation, including: